ChrisTX/doi-config/README.md

 exec doi-config/init-coop-commando.cfg
 ```

 The included `prepare_server.sh` can be used to start up the server and perform most automatic tasks.
-It will update SourceMod, Metamod:Source, SourceBans, etc. as well as install the needed symbolic links for everything.
+It will update SourceMod, Metamod:Source, SourceBans, and etc., as well as install symbolic links to the Git folder where needed.

-The appropriate workshop ID file for the server has to be passed on commandline to SRCDS via `sv_workshop_list_file`.
+Lastly, the appropriate workshop ID file in the `configs` folder for the server has to be passed on commandline to SRCDS via `sv_workshop_list_file`.
+It's not possible to set this dynamically after launch, unfortunately.

 ### Engine hunk overflow
 The configuration includes a setting of `r_hunkalloclightmaps 0` to prevent crashes with large maps like `ardennes`.